Fall 2020: All recruiting programs will be conducted virtually.

 The Union College recruiting program is a valuable service for both students and employers.
 The Recruitment Program is administered by the Becker Career Center Employer Relations staff and is conducted during all terms.
-Students and employers participating in the campus recruiting program are expected to conduct themselves professionally, act in good faith, and adhere to the Becker Career Center guidelines regarding interviews and full-time post-graduate and internship employment offers.
+Students and employers participating in the campus recruiting program, in-person or virtually, are expected to conduct themselves professionally, act in good faith, and adhere to the Becker Career Center guidelines regarding interviews and full-time post-graduate and internship employment offers.
 These guidelines are in place to ensure the integrity of the program for all participants.

 Accuracy of Information

 All information you submit to the Career Center or directly to an employer must be accurate.
 In addition to concerns of ethics and integrity, many employers verify information submitted by candidates for employment.
 Discrepancies in information have resulted in the withdrawal of job/internship offers, as well as termination of new hire employees following the discovery of a discrepancy.